Today I Am Rebuilding

 If you would like to learn about disaster relief opportunities across the nation- including Georgia, New Jersey, South Carolina, Tennessee, and West Virginia -please click here.

 Lutheran Congregational Services provides this information as a resource for those wishing to volunteer for disaster response.
 It is our hope that this information results in meaningful service opportunities.
 Please be aware these listings are not volunteer opportunities with Lutheran Disaster Response-Eastern Pa.
 Neither Lutheran Congregational Services nor Lutheran Disaster Response-Eastern Pa assumes liability for your participation in any of these opportunities.Close

-Tips for a Power OutageWith a high wind warning for our region in effect until 4pm there is likelihood of power outages.
-Wind gusts could reach 60mph and could bring down tree limbs, power lines and damage property.In the event of a power outage, make sure you:
+Tips for a Power OutageWith a major winter storm moving into the region Monday night into Tuesday, there is likelihood of power outages.
+Winds could range from 30 - 40mph with gusts reaching higher velocities.
+Snow totals as of 11am on Monday range from 8" to 12" for the Greater Philadelphia region.
+The expected snow will be wet and heavy and could bring down tree limbs, power lines and damage property.In the event of a power outage, make sure you:

 For more tips visit www.ready.gov/power-outages